AshabaJasper/Web-Development/Tutorial_CSS.md

     ```

 This is still not all of CSS.
 There's still a lot more to learn about CSS, such as animations, flexbox, grid, etc. Continue exploring!

+## CSS Flexbox

+Flexbox is a one-dimensional layout method for laying out items in rows or columns.
+Items flex to fill additional space and shrink to fit into smaller spaces.

+    .container {
+      display: flex;
+    }

+    .item {
+      flex: 1;  /* Grow and shrink to fill space */
+    }

+## CSS Grid

+CSS Grid Layout is a two-dimensional layout system, with rows and columns.
+It's perfect for designing interfaces.

+    .container {
+      display: grid;
+      grid-template-columns: auto auto auto;  /* Three equal columns */
+    }

+## CSS Transforms

+The transform property applies a 2D or 3D transformation to an element.
+This property allows you to rotate, scale, move, skew, etc., elements.

+    img {
+      transform: rotate(20deg);
+    }

+## CSS Transitions

+Transitions enable you to define the transition between two states of an element.
+Different states may be defined using pseudo-classes like :hover or :active, or dynamically set using JavaScript.

+    div {
+      transition: all 2s;
+    }

+## CSS Animations

+Animations are made up of two components, a style describing the CSS animation and a set of keyframes that indicate the start and end states of the animation’s style, as well as possible intermediate waypoints along the way.

+    @keyframes my-animation {
+      from {background-color: red;}
+      to {background-color: yellow;}
+    }

+    div {
+      animation-name: my-animation;
+      animation-duration: 5s;
+    }

+## Responsive Design and Media Queries

+Responsive design is an approach where your design adapts to different screen sizes.
+One major aspect of it is "media queries", which allow you to apply different styles for different media types/devices.

+    @media screen and (max-width: 600px) {
+      body {
+        background-color: lightblue;
+      }
+    }

+## SASS/SCSS

+SASS (Syntactically Awesome Style Sheets) and its superset SCSS (Sassy CSS) are CSS pre-processors.
+They let you use features that don't exist in CSS yet like variables, nesting, mixins, inheritance, and more.

+    $primary-color: blue;

+    body {
+      color: $primary-color;
+    }

+## CSS Variables (Custom Properties)

+CSS Variables, also known as custom properties, allow you to store a value in one place, then reuse it elsewhere in your CSS.

+    :root {
+      --primary-color: blue;
+    }

+    body {
+      color: var(--primary-color);
+    }

+## Pseudo-elements (::before and ::after)

+Pseudo-elements are used to style certain parts of a document.
+For example, you can use the ::before and ::after pseudo-elements to insert content onto a page.

+    p::before {
+      content: "Read this -";
+    }

+## Advanced CSS Selectors

+Advanced CSS selectors like attribute selectors, :nth-child, :nth-of-type, etc., allow for more precise selection of elements to style.

+    /* Attribute selector */
+    input[type="text"] {
+      width: 200px;
+    }

+    /* nth-of-type selector */
+    p:nth-of-type(2) {
+      color: blue;
+    }